Great Commission and Philosophy

 2. (not-Q).
 Language can and does refer to things outside itself.
 Example: the law of noncontradiction is true.

-3. Therefore, there are propositions by modus tollens or denying the consequent.
+3. Therefore, there are propositions.
+By modus tollens or denying the consequent.

-4. (P) If there are propositions, then (Q) language can refer successfully to something outside itself.
+1. (P) If there are propositions, then (Q) language can refer successfully to something outside itself.

-5. (P) There are propositions.
+2. (P) There are propositions.

-Propositions are not luxury items for the Great Commission (or for any rational thought); they are necessary.
+Propositions are not luxury items for the Great Commission (or for any rational thought).
+They are necessary.
 Without them, we intellectually and spiritually perish.
-Language and communication involve more than propositions, but without them, language and communication evaporate.
+Language and communication involve more than propositions, but without them language and communication evaporate.

 3. Knowledge is Justified True Belief

-As Dallas Willard and J. P. Moreland have argued, Christianity is a knowledge tradition and not a matter of blind faith or mere religious behavior.
+As Dallas Willard and J. P. Moreland have argued, Christianity is “a knowledge tradition” and not a matter of blind faith or mere religious behavior.
 God has revealed himself in knowable ways in Scripture (2 Timothy 3:15-17), in creation (Romans 1:18-21), in history (Old Testament record), and in Jesus Christ (New Testament record).
 Knowledge is best understood as justified true belief.
 One may have a true belief without knowledge if one came to that belief in a nonrational or irrational manner.
 As T. S. Eliot wrote, “The last act is the greatest treason: To do the right deed for the wrong reason.”
 We must apply that principle to beliefs as well as to actions.
 Being able to justify Christian beliefs is essential to apologetics (1 Peter 3:15; Jude 3).

 4. The Law of Noncontradiction

-The law of noncontradiction is a necessary test for all truth claims.
-If a truth claim passes this test, it might be true.
-In other words, it is possibly true.
-If a truth claim fails this test, it must be false.
-Thus, it is a necessary and negative test for truth claims.
-Ronald Nash explains the law of noncontradiction this way: “A cannot be both B and non-B at the same time and in the same sense.”
+“A cannot be both B and non-B at the same time and in the same sense.”
 In this formulation, the letters A and B are variables in the same way that x and y are variables in algebra.
 All we have to do to use the variables properly is to substitute for them consistently.
-When we do this properly, we end up with propositions like “An object (A) cannot be both round (B) and square (non-B) at the same time in the same sense” or “A proposition (A) cannot be both true (B) and false (non-B) at the same time in the same sense.”¹
+When we do this properly, we end up with propositions like “An object (A) cannot be both round (B) and square (non-B) at the same time in the same sense” or “A proposition (A) cannot be both true (B) and false (non-B) at the same time in the same sense.”[1]

 1. (P) If the law of noncontradiction is not true, then (Q) there is no meaningful communication.